hamidb80/hypothesis-of-understanding/readme.md

 - [makandra cards](https://makandracards.com/)
 - Networks of the Brain by Olaf Sporns
 - [Proof Wiki](https://proofwiki.org/?ref=cybrhome)

+### Simple Made Easy
+> an insightful talk by Rich Hickey - [link](https://paulrcook.com/blog/simple-made-easy)

+- simple and easy:
+  - drinking water

+- simple but hard:
+  - converting date system in all images in a folder
+  - lifting heavy weight
+  - coding a graphical game in assembly

+- complex but easy:
+  - solving a quadradic equation ( has considarble amount of steps but once you get it, it's easy )
+  - coding in Python (sorry), you actually shoot your foot when coding python, happy debugging

+- complex and hard:
+  - building a 3D printer

 ## terms
 - GoT (Graph of Thought) is a DAG (Directed Acyclic Graph)